iurilandolt/FDF/README.md

-# fdf - fil de fer
+# FDF - Fil de Fer

-**fdf** is the first program from the 42 curriculum featuring a graphical interface/window.
+**FDF** is the first program from the 42 curriculum featuring a graphical interface/window.
 It renders 3D wireframe images from a file with cartesian coordinates, utilizing the **minilibx** library.

 > [Learn more about minilibx](https://harm-smits.github.io/42docs/libs/minilibx)